zathras/jovial_svg/README.md

   *  The `clipPath` SVG element is not supported (cf. SVG 1.1 14.3.5).
 It is not defined for SVG Tiny 1.2.
 The more restricted Android Vector Drawable `clipPath` is supported for AVD files, however.
+  *  Filter effects (SVG s.
+15) are not supported.
+They are not a part of SVG Tiny 1.2.
   *  Text restrictions:
       * Embedded fonts are not supported.
 However, the font-family attribute is used when selecting a font, and fonts can be included in an